AliKhaledElbaqly/AliKhaledElbaqly/README.md

 ---

-## 🚧 Currently Working On
+## 💡 Learning Journey
+####  🧠 Currently learning...
    - Building scalable Kubernetes deployments with Helm charts for microservices
    - Automating infrastructure using Terraform on AWS
    - Creating end-to-end CI/CD pipelines integrating Jenkins and GitHub Actions
    - Developing monitoring dashboards with Prometheus and Grafana

----

-## 💡 Future Goals
+#### 🎯 Next Goals
    - Gain hands-on experience with real-world DevOps projects
    - Master Kubernetes and Helm charts step-by-step
    - Deep dive into CI/CD pipelines in complex environments
    - Design and implement comprehensive monitoring solutions
    - Advance skills in automation and Infrastructure as Code
+   - Explore modern IaC tools such as **OpenTofu** and **AWS CloudFormation**
+   - Learn container alternatives like **Podman** and compare with Docker
+   - Expand observability knowledge with **OpenTelemetry**
    - Obtain knowledge in OpenShift platform
    - Learn SAP, RCA, and System Mapping concepts (planned Dec 2025)
    - Transition towards a software developer mindset gradually
    - Explore AI applications in DevOps and automation

 ---